-Russia’s inDriver, a venture backed ride-hailing service with $10m in funding has launched in Nairobi, Kenya, making it the second city after it launched in April this year in South Africa and in October last year in Arusha, Tanzania.
+Russia’s inDriver, a venture-backed ride-hailing service with $10m in funding has launched in Nairobi, Kenya, making it the third country after it launched in April this year in South Africa and in October last year in Arusha, Tanzania.

 inDriver, a five-year old company which is live in 9 other countries across South and Central America as well as Europe allows drivers and riders to haggle prices after it a minimal base fare to cover its operations. inDriver charges no commissions on driver who are less than six months on its platform thereafter asking for between 5% to 8% in commissions.

 The app also allows drivers to view both the passenger pickup and destination points before they take a ride. inDriver allows passengers to set their own fare for their chosen route.
 Nearby drivers who receive notice of ride requests have three choices –

 accept the fare offered, ignore the offer or bargain for a higher price.

 The firm says it has already signed up more than 5,000 drivers in Nairobi.
 A unique feature of inDriver is that drivers are not automatically assigned to riders.
 Once the counteroffers are in, passengers select the most suitable driver in line with what categories are most important to them – fare, driver rating, estimated time of arrival or vehicle model.

 inDriver has the option to make the rides safer.
 Passengers can share their GPS location and ride details in real time from the app with trusted contacts.
 Travelling with inDriver can be done throughout Nairobi’s city borders.
 Currently, one can pay for the ride only in cash, which allows to further reduce the cost of the trip, as when paying by card, the bank charges an additional commission.